breadnone/SkiaSharp-Unity/README.md

 # SkiaSharp-Unity

-A skeleton of how SkiaSharp setup in Unity
+A skeleton of how SkiaSharp setup in Unity.
+Was intended to be used in Fungus